SoftFever/OrcaSlicer/doc/developer-reference/How-to-test.md

 # etc
 ```

-If you change any CMakeLists.txt file, you'll need to rerun the configuration generation first; running `build_linux.sh -t{eb}` is the most-straightforward and quickest way.
+If you change any CMakeLists.txt file, you'll need to rerun the configuration generation first.
+Change to the build directory and run `cmake ..` hopefully works without destroying the cache.
+Rerunning `build_linux.sh -t{eb}` is the most comprehensive way, but then everything has to be rebuilt.
 You'll need this if you added a new cpp file, for example.

 ## Run Unit Tests